visualization

 The covered call strategy requires an investor to own shares of the underlying stock.
 They then write a call option on the stock and receive a premium payment.

-The tradeoff is that if the stock rises above the strike price of the contract, the stock shares will be called away from them, and the shares (along with any future price rises) will be forfeit.
-So, this strategy works best when a stock is expected to stay flat or go down slightly.
+If the stock rises above the strike price of the contract, the stock shares will be called away from them, and the shares (along with any future price rises) will be forfeited.
+This strategy is considered relatively conservative because it can generate income from the premium while capping potential upside.
+Risks still exist if the stock price declines significantly.

-If the stock price of Company Y stays below the strike price when the option expires, the call writer keeps the shares and the premium and can then write another covered call if desired.
-If Company Y rises above the strike price when the option expires, the call writer must sell the shares at that price.
+If the price of a stock stays below the strike price when the option expires, the call writer keeps the shares and the premium, and can then write another covered call if desired.
+If the shares rise above the strike price when the option expires, the call writer must sell the shares at that price.

 4. Short Puts